 Measured Trills patches allow you to play trills synced to your host tempo.
 These patches work the same way as all other TO patches, but they have additional tempo options in their Performance View.
 They have been recorded at multiple tempos and are played in perfect sync to your host tempo by the script.
 By default, the script conforms to the host tempo.
 If you want to adjust the tempo yourself, set the tempo switch to manual and use the BPM slider to set the tempo.
 Please note that the samples are time-stretched using Kontakt's TimeMachine.
-With extreme tempo settings you might hear artifacts cause by the time stretching algorithm.
+With extreme tempo settings, you might hear artifacts caused by the time-stretching algorithm.
 If this happens, try half or double tempo trills.

 The Solo Oboe, Solo English Horn and Solo Clarinet have a full complement of semitone and whole tone trills, both espressivo and with short attack.

 If you play with a soft velocity, accelerating espressivo trills will be played.
 Play harder and regular short attack trills will sound.